MyPureCloud/developer-center-blog/source/2020-05-12-parameters-and-oauth-redirect-uri/index.html.md

 ```

-### Approach 2 - Using javascript localStorage ([DOM Window localstorage](https://www.w3schools.com/jsref/prop_win_localstorage.asp))
+### Approach 2 - Using javascript localStorage

 If you are creating an application which will run in your Web browser, you could leverage the DOM window localStorage using javascript.

-With DOM window localStorage approach, even if I decided to have a single url for the application and the OAuth client Redirect URI (and a single page of code to manage both phases), <u>I can manage the Genesys Cloud (PureCloud) region dynamically in my code if I need to (application available in multiple PureCloud regions)</u>.
+With [DOM window localStorage](https://www.w3schools.com/jsref/prop_win_localstorage.asp) approach, even if I decided to have a single url for the application and the OAuth client Redirect URI (and a single page of code to manage both phases), <u>I can manage the Genesys Cloud (PureCloud) region dynamically in my code if I need to (application available in multiple PureCloud regions)</u>.
 This is what I'll show in the example below.

 In the Custom Client Application, I am going to define the Application URL (using pcEnvironment built-in parameter this time) as: *https://my_web_server/index.html?environment=&#123;&#123;pcEnvironment&#125;&#125;&langTag=&#123;&#123;pcLangTag&#125;&#125;&userType=agent*
 *NB: That's what I referenced as $URL_1$ above.*